telerik/maui-docs/controls/templatedpicker/templatedpicker-styling.md

 }
 ```

-here is a sample definition of the ViewModel:
+Here is a sample definition of the `ViewModel`:

 <snippet id='templatedpicker-viewmodel' />
 ```C#